daniel-nagy/md-data-table/README.md

 | :--------------- | :-------- | :------ | :---------- |
 | `md-row-select`  | `<table>` | `Array` | Two-way data binding of selected items |
 | `md-auto-select` | `<tbody>` | `NULL`  | allow row selection by clicking anywhere inside the row. |

+> Be sure to define the variable in your controller for two-way data binding to work.
+If you fail to do so, a friendly reminder will be logged to the console.

 ### Long Header Titles